jule256/killernotes/README.md

 #### Service
 The service has following methods
   - GET /notes
     Get all notes
-  - GET /notes/state
-  Get current state/hash of all notes:
   - POST /notes
     Add new note
+  - DELETE /notes
+    remove all notes
+  - GET /notes/state
+    Get current state/hash of all notes
   - GET /notes/:id
     Get a note by id
   - PUT /notes/:id